Mapping g-factors and complex intervalley coupling in Si/SiGe by conveyor-mode shuttling: Results

 To confirm the anti-correlation of the $\Delta g_1(d,y)$ and $\Delta g_2(d,y)$, we use all the picked values from Fig. \ref{fig2}g-l and plot all the pairs of values in the point cloud in Fig. \ref{fig3}a, in which the $x$ coordinate corresponds to the smaller $\Delta g$ value in a given pair.
-Indeed, in each pair the presence of a relatively large $\Delta g(d,y)$ corresponds to a relative small second value of $\Delta g(d,y)$, and vice versa, with Pearson factor -0.9.
+Indeed, in each pair the presence of a relatively large $\Delta g(d,y)$ corresponds to a relatively small second value of $\Delta g(d,y)$, and vice versa, with Pearson factor -0.9.
 The outliers from this anti-correlations dominantly exhibit a weak intensity of one component, which implies a relatively large error in the peak picking.

 Next, we investigate the distribution of all the $\Delta g(d,y)$ values from Fig. \ref{fig2}g-l in a histogram (Fig.~\ref{fig3}b).
 Strikingly, we find a bimodal distribution with some values in the middle, while others are close to zero.
-This reflects the fact that the $\Delta g(d,y)$ values exhibit dominantly two levels with a 3 $10^-3$ difference compared to the absolute g-factor of Si.
+This reflects the fact that the $\Delta g(d,y)$ values exhibit dominantly two values that differ by approximately $3\cdot 10^{-3}$.
+We observe this bimodal distribution for each scanline $y$ and each component $\Delta g_i$ (Fig. \ref{fig3}c).
 Finally, we analyse the distribution of $\overline{\Delta g}(d,y)$ for each scanline.
 Here we need to focus on the scanlines that exhibit two frequency components.
-The corresponding boxplot (Fig. \ref{fig3}c) reveals that the $d$-averaged $\left< \overline{\Delta g}(y)\right>_d$ is approximately equal for all scanlines within 0.1 $10^-3$ of the electron g-factor despite a slight trend.
-This is not surprising as we expect that the g-factor map is a property of the Si/SiGe heterostructure and not influenced by shuttle directions (d, y coordinates) and hence averaging $\Delta g(d,y)$ shall be independent of directions in the limit of an infinite map.
-More than 50\% of the $\overline{\Delta g}$ values are within a range of 0.2 $10^-3$ around their mean value $\left< \overline{\Delta g}(y)\right>_d$.
+The corresponding boxplot (Fig. \ref{fig3}d) reveals that the $d$-averaged $\left< \overline{\Delta g}(y)\right>_d$ is approximately equal for all the scanlines within $10^{-4}$ of the electron g-factor despite a slight trend.
+This is not surprising, as we expect that the g-factor map is a property of the Si/SiGe heterostructure, so it should not be influenced by shuttle directions (d, y coordinates), and hence averaging of $\Delta g(d,y)$ should be independent of direction in the limit of an infinite map.
+More than 50\% of the $\overline{\Delta g}$ values are within a range of $0.2 \cdot 10^{-3}$ around their mean value $\left< \overline{\Delta g}(y)\right>_d$.